mooseyscountrygarden.com » Garden Tour » House & Garden Tour « Disney Garden Gnomes | Yellow Mums (Chrysanthemums) »

 House Pots and Ferns

-Peeping around the side of the house towards the Laundry Garden there are many beautiful late spring surprises.
-Where did those luscious Lupins come from?
+Peeping around the side of the house towards the Laundry Garden there are many beautiful surprises.
+It's the perfect place for some pots filled with foliage plants.
 And the ferns?
-Every year there are new clumps of this and that in my house gardens.
+Every year there are new clumps in my house gardens.
+I love them - though maybe not so much in the depths of winter when they need to he trimmed.

 The pots, of course, were chosen and positioned at the corner of the house to be - well - interesting.
-I'm growing a deep red Phormium in one and a weeping red Cordyline in the other.
+A deep red Phormium grew happily for years in one.
+The coloured hybrid Cordylines were not so happy.
+The big round pot is rather stunning, with its ornamental shells and patterns.

 Ferns